JDW-ehb/MIT/readme.md

 User

-Objective type
+Type

 Group association

-This makes the catalog usable at scale.
+This ensures the catalog remains usable as it grows.

 Security and Authentication